Tax relief on pension contributions

 Relief for non-earners

-If you have no UK relevant earnings but wish to make contributions to a private pension, you are limited to tax relief on a gross contribution of £3,600 (£2,880 net).
-The fact that you do not pay any income tax does not prevent the pension scheme claiming the tax relief from HMRC if it is operating a relief at source scheme.
-This includes children if they have someone who would like to set up a pension scheme for them.
+If you have no UK relevant earnings but wish to make contributions to a private pension, you can only receive tax relief on gross pension contributions up to £3,600 (£2,880 net) per tax year.
+If you do not pay any income tax this does not prevent the pension scheme claiming the basic rate tax relief from HMRC if it is operating a relief at source scheme.
+This includes children – so, if a child has someone who would like to set up a pension scheme for them, that person can pay £2,880 net into the child’s pension and the pension scheme will claim the basic rate tax relief of £720, making a gross pension contribution of £3,600.

 Amount of relief